ryanfp/DnD-Compendium/📚 - Information Compendium/👨🏻‍🤝‍👨🏻 - Player Options/Classes/Classes.md

 #### **Shadow Knight**<sup>(TGS)</sup>
 Fighters touched by the plane of shadow itself reign supreme in the dark.
 These warriors, called Shadow Knights, cloak themselves in darkness to become elusive phantoms on the battlefield.
 With each strike, they unleash the dark and chilling powers of the realm of shadow, sowing fear and uncertainty in the hearts of their enemies.
 While evil often thrives in darkness, Shadow Knights have no singular motivation, and simply use the powers of darkness as they would a sword or shield.
 #### **Sea Captain**<sup>E</sup>
+Those of the Sea Captain archetype are swashbuckling leaders.
+They draw their power them from hydromancy, using their control over water to amplify their groups strength in battle.
+As skilled captains, these fighters are not only experts at leading a crew through the high seas but they are experts at commanding and leading a party through any situation.
+Using a combination of their martial abilities, inspiring words, and water magic, fighters of this archetype are sure that their party never seeks to their foes, and are often the ones to turn the tides of battle when things are looking the most bleak.
 #### **Armiger**<sup>UAH</sup>
 Armigers take pride in their armor and learn to use it to deflect attacks that might otherwise prove lethal.
 Masters of defense, these fighters create, mend, and maintain their own shields and suits of armor.
 Where many warriors enter battle hoping to make quick work of their enemies, Armigers focus on outlasting their foes rather than quickly dispatching them.
 #### **Combat Medic**<sup>UAH</sup>